Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on January 4th, 2021

 Is withdrawal bleeding necessary?

-Withdrawal bleeding does not provide any major health benefits, so skipping it does not pose a significant risk.
+Withdrawal bleeding does not provide any significant health benefits, so skipping it does not pose a significant risk.
 However, some women prefer to experience a monthly bleed while taking birth control, as it can serve as reassurance that they are not pregnant.

 Does withdrawal bleeding mean you are not pregnant?

 A withdrawal bleed can serve as a sign that you are not pregnant.
 If you do not bleed when you typically do, you should take a pregnancy test.

 Can you have sex while experiencing a withdrawal bleed?

 You can have sex during a withdrawal bleed if you and your partner feel comfortable doing so.
-If you take your birth control as it is prescribed (i.e. taking it every day around the same time), you should still be protected from pregnancy when withdrawal bleeding occurs.
+If you take your birth control as prescribed (i.e. taking your combined pill at around the same time every day), you should still be protected from pregnancy when withdrawal bleeding occurs.
 However, no form of contraception is 100% effective in preventing pregnancy, so using an additional method will provide extra security.
 Barrier methods in particular (i.e. condoms) will also protect both partners from the spread of STIs.